Multiline Strategies¶

 Combine lines that start with leading whitespace.
 This matches Java stack traces and similar outputs where continuation lines are indented.

-In this example the stack trace block remains an atomic event.
-If the first line
+In this example the stack trace block remains an atomic event with preserved line breaks.

 preferring timestamp or switching to regex (see below) so the header line is